pratikunterwegs/Epidemics.jl/docs/src/stochastic_model.md

 ## Run multiple replicates

+Here we see how to use `run_replicates()` to run a multiple realisations of the stochastic model in `epidemic_stochastic()`.

+`run_replicates()` takes the function name (such as `epidemic_stochastic`), the number of replicates, and any number of function arguments for the epidemic model function.

+Here, we run 100 replicates of the stochastic model, passing the same arguments as in the previous example.

 ```@example
 using Epidemics
 using Gadfly
 using DataFrames
+using Random

 # end simulation time at 5.0 time units
 sim_time_end = 5.0

 # run the model with slightly modified parameters from the defaults
+Random.seed!(1) # set a seed

 data = run_replicates(
     epidemic_stochastic, 100,
     population_size = 1010,